Top Things To Do in Wollombi, Hunter Valley

 Of course there is always the Wollombi Valley Wine Trail to explore.
 The vineyards and wineries of the Valley are small, boutique operations run by owner operators.
 The grapes are picked by hand and the wines are largely hand-made in small quantities.
 Fine wines have been produced in the region since the 1850’s.

-Picture yourself in the front of one of Wollombi Valley’s beautiful sandstone churches for a memorable wedding day, a horse drawn carriage pulls up to take you and your partner to one of the many unique reception venues to celebrate.
+Picture yourself in the front of one of Wollombi Valley’s beautiful sandstone churches for a memorable Hunter Valley wedding, a horse drawn carriage pulls up to take you and your partner to one of the many unique reception venues to celebrate.

 If you’re exhausted already from what’s on offer, you can always relax in front of a log fire in winter or enjoy a glass of local wine on a cool summer evening!